cjqzhao/grpc-codelabs/codelabs/grpc-rust-streaming/README.md

 }
 ```

-In the method body we use the `RouteGuide_RecordRouteServer`’s `Recv()` method
+In the method body we use the stream’s `next()` method
 to repeatedly read in our client’s requests to a request object (in this case a
-`Point`) until there are no more messages: the server needs to check the error
-returned from `Recv()` after each call.
-If this is nil, the stream is still good
+`Point`) until there are no more messages.
+If this is None, the stream is still good
-and it can continue reading; if it’s `io.EOF` the message stream has ended and
+and it can continue reading.
-the server can return its `RouteSummary`.
-If it has any other value, we return
-the error “as is” so that it’ll be translated to an RPC status by the gRPC
-layer.

 #### Bidirectional streaming RPC